Rhodes Twenty Four: Reception

 Fay Maschler reviewed the restaurant on the second day after opening in November 2003, giving four out five stars whilst describing the meal as good hearty food.
 Rick Stein, who happened to be dining with the critic, described a potted mackerel and gooseberry jelly dish as "quite nice stuff".
 Marina O'Loughlin, writing for the Metro in the same month, also gave four out of five stars and said that the food gave "superior comfort food with a view".
 Giles Coren reviewed Rhodes Twenty Four in December 2003 for The Times.
 He found a great deal of difficulty in booking a table, which was only alleviated after revealing himself as a restaurant critic.
 He described the menu as being "standard" for a Gary Rhodes restaurant, but said that it was "not in the class of Gary’s two recent closures", but "competent".
 He gave an overall score of six out of ten.

 A review in January 2004 in The Independent described the restaurant as being like a "boardroom", but praised the use of both suet and mutton on the menu, giving an overall score of thirteen out of twenty.
 The Evening Standard conducted a second review in 2005, with Toby Young visiting the restaurant.
 He gave it two stars out of five, describing the food as "OK, but nothing special" and criticising the restaurant for only serving locally-grown, in-season produce.
 Mark Bolland reviewed it again for the Evening Standard in April 2008, describing it as being much like an airport terminal but said that the menu was imaginative and featured the expected Rhodes twists, but found that the service was slow and robotic; giving the restaurant three out of five stars.

-As of 1 May 2014, the site is occupied by City Social, a Jason Atherton and Restaurant Associates venture.
+Since 1 May 2014, the site has been occupied by City Social, a Jason Atherton and Restaurant Associates venture.